*** 20th Anniversary: 2003 to 2023 ***

 One last point is that the paragraph on scaling constants is very difficult to understand and still have no idea as to what they are used for.

-Barry's Response - The article could use a little re-working, I think.
-I tried to go into it without being too cryptic with the mathematics.
+Barry's Response - I think the article needs a little work.
+I tried not to be too cryptic with the mathematics.
 (Click for a general overview of math used in meteorology.)

-For an introductory look at the reflectivity relation obliquely referred to in the radar reflectivity article accessible in the bottom link, have a look at the Marshall Palmer formula here.
+Check out the Marshall Palmer formula for an introductory look at the reflectivity relation obliquely referred to in the radar reflectivity article.

 Search this site for more information now.